The challenge is to create niche while upholding IIM traditions and standards: Prof Gautam Sinha, Director, II

 Careers360: Any message to B-School aspirants?

 Prof. Gautam Sinha: Your world is and going to become very different from ours.
 We hear about entrepreneurs, in India, who create a company and retire at 30, become VPs and CEOs before 30.
 Your IIM credentials would allow you to put your foot in the door.
 Whether the door opens, depends on whether you can convince the prospective employer about what you to bring to the table, with a promise to deliver.
-If you can convince the person that you have both the potential and the intent to deliver what the employer needs- you are in.
+Director IIM Kashipur said that if you can convince the person that you have both the potential and the intent to deliver what the employer needs- you are in.
 Once in, you have to deliver what you promised, and more.

 Stay tuned to www.bschool.careers360.com for more news and special interviews with B-school directors.